afalco/spinqit-qae-triangulum-/docs/nmr_execution.md

 python -m scripts.00_check_function_affinity --gfunc sin2_pi --y 1.0 --rule midpoint
 ```

-If the function is not classified as hardware-friendly, do **not** send it directly to Triangulum under the present implementation.
+If the function is not classified as hardware-friendly for the rule you want to run, do **not** send it directly to Triangulum under the present implementation.

 ### 7.2 Step 2 — Simulator validation